 While these are the reasons you would want to share your books with someone, the most valid argument for proper accounting is that it provides guidance to you—the owner and executive team—for growing your business.

-Through proper analysis, accounting shows you where you are crushing it as well as what you need to work on.
+Through proper analysis, accounting shows you where you are crushing it as well as where you’re struggling.
 Are you running out of cash?
 Do you have more expenses than your competition?
 Is your profit margin lower than planned?
-Accounting provides the framework for this type of analysis—without it, these questions would remain entirely unanswerable.
+Accounting provides the framework for this type of analysis—without it, these questions would remain unanswered.

 What Options Do You Have for Accounting Services?